nggih/stanford_cars/README.md

 Overall accuracy: 77.07 % (on cars_test data)

 Take-away points:
-- Cropping and segmenting dataset can't improve the accuracy from basesline (mazenmel repo).
+- Cropping and segmenting dataset can't improve the accuracy from baseline (mazenmel repo).